Portobella Mushroom Sandwich, Roasted Garlic & Red Pepper, Provolone, Baby Greens

 I’ve always loved taking photos, even besides food, if it captures people, places or special memories to look fondly upon, and so long as it doesn’t take away from the meaningful fun of the moment.

-Recently I’ve been reflecting the deeper meaning of ‘living in the moment’ a thought mostly brought on through my email inbox deliveries essentially screaming like the sea witch in the “Little Mermaid” furiously diving into fall foods and home decorating as if it were the fashion rule of not wearing white pants or shoes after Labor Day, and like potential streams of photos, taking away the fun of the moment.
+Recently I’ve been reflecting the deeper meaning of ‘living in the moment’ a thought mostly brought on through my email inbox deliveries essentially screaming like the sea witch in the “Little Mermaid” furiously diving into fall foods and home decorating as if it were the fashion rule of not wearing white pants or shoes after Labor Day, and similar to taking too many streams of photos, taking away the fun of the moment.

-With a few just ripened peaches remaining on the counter, I still plan on making peach dumplings and enjoying those final pleasures of the season before rushing off to enjoy the next of which according to me, has just barely officially yet begun, unless you are a department store already decorated for Christmas.
+With a few just ripened peaches remaining on the counter, I still plan on making peach dumplings and enjoying the final pleasures of the culminating season before rushing off to enjoy the next of which according to me, has barely yet officially begun, unless you are a department store already decorated for Christmas.

 Dang.
 It stings to be wrong.

-- 1/2 head garlic, outer paper and cloves all attached together
+- 1 small head garlic, outer paper and cloves remaining together

 - 4-5 tablespoons water